 - 9. What tax charges and tax considerations typically arise on a licence of IP rights?
-Do these vary depending upon: - the type of IP right being licensed; - whether the licensor or licensee is an individual or corporation; and/or - whether the licensor or licensee is tax-resident? - If yes, explain those variations.
+Do these vary depending upon: - The type of IP right being licensed? - Whether the licensor or licensee is an individual or corporation? - Whether the licensor or licensee is tax-resident? - If yes, explain those variations.